myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-02-06T09:37:15.051Z
+>
+> I would also like macros to have annotations to easily generate union types, but ideally Dart would support nominative union types

+github.com/dart-lang/la...

+---

 > Shinya Kato (busy) 🌮 @shinyakato.dev 2024-02-06T05:14:43.573Z
 >
 > Easter egg in Bluesky